sbredenk/CORAL/README.rst

 Setting Up a Run
 ----------------
-See coral_example_setup.ipynb for detailed explanation on running the model.
+See coral_example_setup.ipynb for detailed explanation on running the model and understanding outputs.